Fact checking DNC 2024 Day One speeches from Biden, Hillary Clinton and other Democrats

 CBS News is fact checking some of the statements made by speakers during the 2024 Democratic National Convention, which is taking place in Chicago through Thursday, Aug.
 22.

-The convention began with unity as the theme, and the featured speakers Monday are President Biden and former Secretary of State and 2016 Democratic presidential nominee Hillary Clinton, and a host of others.
+The convention began with unity as the theme, and the featured speakers Monday were President Biden and 2016 Democratic presidential nominee Hillary Clinton, as well as a host of others.

 Some of the comments that CBS News' Confirmed team fact checked involved Democrats' comments about GOP nominee Donald Trump's record as president, as well as the Biden administration's record.